-Crown-of-thorns starfish will eat most types of coral, but prefer the branching tubular types of the genus Acropora, such as table coral, elkhorn coral and staghorn coral.
-Acropora corals are one of the major builders of the immense calcium carbonate substructure that supports the thin living skin of a reef.
+Crown-of-thorns starfish eat most types of coral, but prefer the branching tubular types of the genus Acropora, such as table coral, elkhorn coral and staghorn coral.
+Acropora corals are a major builder of the immense calcium carbonate substructure that supports the thin living skin of a reef.

-At normal densities on healthy reefs (<10 individuals per hectare), this nocturnal feeder can actually benefit biodiversity, feeding on fast-growing corals and thereby allowing slower-growing corals a chance to thrive.
+At normal densities on healthy reefs (<10 per hectare), this nocturnal feeder can actually benefit biodiversity.
+By feeding on fast-growing corals it gives slower-growing corals a chance to thrive.

-But they are also prone to infestations when the population may rise to >30 per hectare, and then they become a serious threat.
+But they are also prone to infestations (population of >30 per hectare), and then they are a serious threat.
 After an outbreak, it may take a decade or more for the coral cover to return to its original level.
 And as many reefs are in close proximity to others, outbreaks can last up to 20 years as the starfish move from reef to reef.

-One theory to explain these infestations is overharvesting of one of the few predators of adult crown-of-thorns, the Triton's trumpet snail (Charonia tritonis), for sale as souvenirs to tourists.
-Other predators of adults are the starry puffer fish and the Titan trigger fish.
+One theory to explain these infestations is overharvesting of one of the few predators of crown-of-thorns, the Triton's trumpet snail (Charonia tritonis), for sale as souvenirs to tourists.
+Other predators are the starry puffer fish and the Titan trigger fish.

 Another theory is that infestations are caused by increasing use of tropical coastlines for agriculture using fertlisers.
 These fertilisers are flushed into the sea, causing phytoplankton to bloom, which in turn causes zooplankton to bloom, providing more food for the larvae of the crown-of-thorns.
 Perhaps adding to this chain of events is the huge growth in tourism to the coastal tropics.

-As of 2013, many parts of the reef off Biri are exhibiting infestation levels of crown-of-thorns, making this a top priority for Biri Initiative.
+As of 2017, parts of the reef off Biri are exhibiting infestation levels of crown-of-thorns, making this a top priority for Biri Initiative.

-Working with Biri Resort & Dive Center, Biri Initiative provides fishermen and divers with incentives to keep the crown-of-thorns under control.
+Working with Biri Resort & Dive Center, we provide fishermen and divers with incentives to keep crown-of-thorns under control.
 But these hunts must be done with care.
 Crown-of-thorns are the only known venomous species of sea star, and wounds from their spines are painful and slow to heal.